nhan2k0/NotITGInstaller/README.md

 # Final Note

-This is the small project and will not replace the way people install NotiTG normally, and it's not endorsed by NotITG Team
+This is a small project and will not replace the way people install NotiTG normally, and it's not endorsed by NotITG Team